dpatel698/Machine-Learning/README.md

 # Machine-Learning
-My own projects related to machine learning which includes applications and my own implementations of ML algorithms.
+Projects related to the field of Machine Learning and data analysis.
+This includes implementations of common supervised/unsupervised ML algorithms and applications to problems suitable to this field.